The Story That Cannot Be Told by J. Kasper Kramer – Book Review

 J. Kasper Kramer’s The Story That Cannot be Told is a gripping tale that will engage students with its imaginative and bold perspective of a young heroine.
 The writing is nothing short than masterful, leaving its readers engrossed in a world both true and whimsical as the author weaves history with folktales.
 Ileana’s story is not only a must read; it is a must teach.
 It will challenge students to reconsider the stories they have been told and, like Ileana, contemplate the ones yet waiting to be told.

-- Unit – Teach the novel for 6 weeks, incorporating literary and nonfiction analysis, extension activities, and projects.
+- Unit – Teach the novel with this unit – The Story That Cannot Be Told Unit: Comprehensive Novel Study, incorporating literary and nonfiction analysis, extension activities, and projects.

 - Literature Circles – Use novel for small groups or choice reading for Cold War era books.